This article was originally published in Healthcare IT Today

 Maryann Lauletta, MD, FACHE, Chief Medical Officer at Dina

 Increasingly, health organizations are turning to care coordination and logistics technology to solve some of the complex challenges related to moving care from traditional acute settings and into homes and communities.
 For many, the investment in these types of tools can increase efficiencies and improve capacity of current staff.

 The goal is to use technology to focus on the right patient signals at the right time, and not get distracted by unnecessary data points that don’t require action.
 Managing by exception, triggers from predictive modeling, and patient feedback all help to determine in real time who may need intervention and ensures no one falls through the cracks.

-Jakub Jaszczak, Medical Product Manager at Infermedica
+Jakub Jaszczak, MD, Medical Product Manager at Infermedica

 Many factors contributing to physician burnout revolve around unnecessary visits and administrative tasks that take up physicians’ valuable time.
 Digital front doors alleviate some of the administrative stress physicians face by automating processes and having patients log intake information at home.
 Automated pre-clinical triage can also help patients be more confident about the level of care they need and lead them to the right type of care, so that doctors only see patients who are truly in need of their assistance.